KidSave Terms & Conditions

 You may cancel your Application at any time within 30 days of submitting your Application.
 If you notify us that you wish to cancel your KidSave Account, you agree that we may sell any investments that may have been made during the cancellation period and we will not be responsible for any losses that you may incur as a result.

-Both we and the Platform Provider will treat you as a Retail Client as defined by the FCA Rules.
+Both we and the Custody Provider will treat you as a Retail Client as defined by the FCA Rules.
 This entitles you to certain protections under these Rules.

 The KidSave Services